glpi-project/docdev/source/devapi/database/dbiterator.rst

 UNION queries
 ^^^^^^^^^^^^^

-An union query is an object, wich contains an array of :ref:`sub_queries`.
-You just have to give a list of Subqueries you have already prepare, or arrays of parameters that will be used to build them.
+An union query is an object, which contains an array of :ref:`sub_queries`.
+You just have to give a list of Subqueries you have already prepared, or arrays of parameters that will be used to build them.

 .. code-block:: php